A Baby Story

-A Baby Story is an American reality series that began airing on TLC and Discovery Channel in 1998 until 2007.
+A Baby Story is an American reality series that began airing on TLC and Discovery Channel in 1998 and continued until 2007.

 Overview

 The series follows a couple through the late days of their pregnancy, sometimes presenting a baby shower, last family outing, or dinner party.
-Then, it always pops up the family getting ready to go to the hospital, birth center, or prepare for a homebirth.
+Then, it always shows the family getting ready to go to the hospital, birth center, or preparing for a home birth.
 It films the labor and birth, which is shown in the series.
 At the end, the family talks about life after the newborn and offers the baby a few weeks after birth.
-The couple then plays with their child for a little before the series ends.
+The couple then spends some time playing with their child before the episode ends.

 Storyline

 According to the producers of the series, the intent was to include a happy ending at the end of every episode.

 Return

 In 2016, TLC revived the show by livestreaming a childbirth via Facebook.